Georgian Orthodox Church: Relations with the Armenian and Byzantine churches

+Georgian icon of Saints Sergius and Bacchus from Saint Catherine's Monastery, Mount Sinai, second half of the 13th century.

 During the first centuries of Christianity, the South Caucasus was culturally much more united than in later periods, and constant interactions between what would become the Georgian and Armenian churches shaped both of them.
-The Armenian Church was founded two decades earlier, and, during the 4th century, was larger and more influential than the Church in Iberia.
-As such, it exerted strong influence in the early doctrine of the church.
+The Armenian Church was founded two decades earlier and, during the 4th century, was larger and more influential than the Church in Iberia.
+As such, it exerted a strong influence on the early doctrine of the church.
 The influence of the Church of Jerusalem was also strong, especially in liturgy.
-The Georgian-Armenian ecclesial relationship would be tested after the Council of Chalcedon (451), whose christological conclusions were rejected by the Armenian Church and important portions of the Church of Antioch, as well as the Coptic Church based in Alexandria.
+The Georgian–Armenian ecclesial relationship would be tested after the Council of Chalcedon (451), whose christological conclusions were rejected by the Armenian Church and important portions of the Church of Antioch, as well as the Coptic Church based in Alexandria.

-At first, the Catholicoi of Iberia chose the anti-Chalcedonian camp together with the Armenians, even though diversity of opinions was always present among the clergy, and tolerated by the hierarchy.
+At first, the Catholicoi of Iberia chose the anti-Chalcedonian camp together with the Armenians, even though diversity of opinion was always present among the clergy and tolerated by the hierarchy.
 The king of Iberia, Vakhtang Gorgasali, who sought an alliance with Byzantium against the Persians, accepted the Henotikon, a compromise put forward by the Byzantine Emperor Zeno in 482.
 Such conciliation was attempted again at the First Council of Dvin in 506, and the status quo was preserved during the 6th century.

-Around 600 however, tensions flared between the Armenian Apostolic Church and the church in Iberia, as the Armenian Church attempted to assert prominence in the Caucasus, in both hierarchical and doctrinal matters, whereas the Catholicos of Mtskheta, Kirion I, leaned towards the Byzantine, Chalcedonian side of the debate, as Iberia was once again seeking imperial support against the Sassanid Empire, who had abolished the Kingdom in 580.
+Around 600, however, tensions flared between the Armenian Apostolic Church and the church in Iberia, as the Armenian Church attempted to assert prominence in the Caucasus in both hierarchical and doctrinal matters, whereas the Catholicos of Mtskheta, Kirion I, leaned towards the Byzantine, Chalcedonian side of the debate, as Iberia was once again seeking imperial support against the Sassanid Empire, which had abolished the kingdom in 580.
 The Third Council of Dvin, in 607, sanctioned the rupture with the Armenian Church.

-The following centuries confirmed the Byzantine orientation of the Georgian Church, and its estrangement from the Armenian Church.
-Confessional disputes remained impossible to overcome, and were a staple of theological literature in both areas.
-The integration of western and eastern Georgian churches from the 9th century also sealed the Orthodox nature of the Georgian Church, as Byzantine liturgy and cultural forms spread to the detriment of traditional Oriental practice.
+The following centuries confirmed the Byzantine orientation of the Georgian Church and its estrangement from the Armenian Church.
+Confessional disputes remained impossible to overcome and were a staple of theological literature in both areas.
+The integration of western and eastern Georgian churches from the 9th century also sealed the Orthodox nature of the Georgian Church, as Byzantine liturgy and cultural forms spread to the detriment of traditional Oriental practices.